 Propose:

-A STA wakeup schedule defines a periodic routine of cycling between a set of contiguous beacon intervals referred to as awake BIs and a set of contiguous beacon intervals referred to as doze BIs.
-The rules for alternating between awake and doze power states during awake BIs and doze BIs are defined in 11.2.7.2.3 (Non-AP and non-PCP STA operation with a wakeup schedule) and 11.2.7.3.3 (PCP operation with a wakeup schedule).
+A STA wakeup schedule defines a periodic routine of cycling between a set of contiguous beacon intervals referred to as awake beacon intervals (A-BIs) and a set of contiguous beacon intervals referred to as dose beacon intervals (D-BIs).
+The rules for alternating between awake and doze power states during A-BIs and D-BIs are defined in 11.2.7.2.3 (Non-AP and non-PCP STA operation with a wakeup schedule) and 11.2.7.3.3 (PCP operation with a wakeup schedule).

 2001.2